 5. It Follows (2014)

-This teen horror movie plays with the idea of an evil spirit which is passed on by one person to another, and on top of that it can take on any form in the pursuit of it’s victim.
+It Follows (2014) is a teen horror that movie plays with the idea of an evil spirit which is passed on by one person to another, and on top of that it can take on any form in the pursuit of its victim.
 The sexual elements of the story have caused some critics to remark that the film is a comment on sexually transmitted diseases, due to the relationship between the female protagonist and the guy that passes the “evil spirit” on to her.
 A different spin on the idea of being pursued by a relentless maleficence, this one will make you question the idea of ever risking a one night stand as you witness the lead enter a world of fright and pain at the hands of an ill-chosen sexual partner.

 6. The Babadook (2014)